verfriemelt-dot-org/slides/faster/parts/00-setup/01-intro.md

 ```figlet
 faster !!!
 ```
-# random things to get faster
+# random things to be faster

 ---